kylebarron/stata-exec/README.md

 # stata-exec

-Send code to Stata from [Atom](https://atom.io). _Note: This is for Mac and Linux only.
-Windows support is planned._ This was originally ported from the very good [r-exec](https://atom.io/packages/r-exec) package.
+Send code to Stata from [Atom](https://atom.io). _Note: This is for Mac and Linux only._ This was originally ported from the [r-exec](https://atom.io/packages/r-exec) package.

 ![run-command](./img/run_command.gif)